hashgraph/hedera-mirror-node/hedera-mirror-rest/entity-info-updater/README.md

 The CLI takes the following steps

 1. Attempts to read a csv of entity ids at the `hedera.mirror.entityUpdate.filePath` value provided in the `application.yml`
-2. For each entity it pulls entity info from the mirror db (using a pg connection) and the network (using the js-sdk)
+2. Pulls entity info for each entity from the mirror db (using a pg connection) and the network (using the js-sdk)
-3. For each entity it compares multiple value from the db entity to verify if they match the network values.
+3. Compares each entity's db values to its network values to verify if they are equal.
-    If there's a mismatch a new entity object based on teh db copy but with values updated from network is returned.
+    If there's a mismatch, a new entity object based on the db copy but with values updated from the network is returned.
-    If no mismatch the entity is skipped.
+    If there is no mismatch, the entity is skipped.
-4. For each entity in the list of entities to update the tool update the db with the new values.
+4. Updates each entity returned in step 3 in the db.

 ## Requirements
 To run the CLI you must